raghuveer-sid/Optimization_of_a_trajectory/README.md

 ## The constraint function sequence should be done in the following ways:

-  - Gazebo model and world-building
-  - Gazebo plugins
-  - URDF
-  - ROS publishers, subscribers, and services
-  - C++
-  –	Implement a constraint function inside the room having just one circle and one guess point.
+  - Implement a constraint function inside the room having just one circle and one guess point.
-  –	Introduce 2 circles with 5 intermediate points and test the results.
+  - Introduce 2 circles with 5 intermediate points and test the results.
-  –	Introduce 4 circles with 7 intermediate points and test the results.
+  - Introduce 4 circles with 7 intermediate points and test the results.
-  –	The rectangular walls can now be introduced with two set of circles on the left side of the room and two others on the right side.
-Additional constraints must be defined in order to make the trajectory pass perfectly in the area between the walls.
+  - The rectangular walls can now be introduced with two set of circles on the left side of the room and two others on the right side.
+  - Additional constraints must be defined in order to make the trajectory pass perfectly in the area between the walls.

-Plot all the results with the room and the circle, representing the optimal as well as the non- optimal trajectory for all the constraint function sequences defined above.
+# Ploted all the results with the room and the circle, representing the optimal as well as the non- optimal trajectory for all the constraint function sequences defined above.
 The labels A and B can be represented in the plot as well a number can be assigned to the earlier and the optimized positions of the guess points.